-- A. LSU Health-NO will designate an Institutional Contact for Dual Use Research (ICDUR) to serve as an institutional point of contact for questions regarding compliance with and implementation of the requirements for the oversight of research that falls within the scope of this policy and/or meets the definition of DURC.
-If questions arise regarding compliance, implementation of this Policy, or the March 2012 DURC Policy, or when guidance is needed about identifying DURC or developing risk mitigation plans, the ICDUR serves as the liaison (as necessary) between the institution and the relevant program officers at the USG funding agencies, or for non-USG funded research, between the institution and NIH (or the USG agency to which NIH refers the institution). - B. LSU Health-NO will establish and maintain a committee, Institutional Review Entity (IRE), to execute the requirements for review of agents designated in this policy and types of research conducted with these agents and where required develop a risk mitigation plan.
+A. LSU Health-NO will designate an Institutional Contact for Dual Use Research (ICDUR) to serve as an institutional point of contact for questions regarding compliance with and implementation of the requirements for the oversight of research that falls within the scope of this policy and/or meets the definition of DURC.
+The Director of the ORS serves as the ICDUR and any questions concerning DURC should be consulted with the ICDUR prior to conducting research or submitting any compliance documents.
+If questions arise regarding compliance, implementation of this Policy, or the March 2012 DURC Policy, or when guidance is needed about identifying DURC or

-- 1. The IRE will be composed of at least five members and who/will: - a.
-Be sufficiently empowered by the institution to ensure it can execute the requirements of this policy; - b.
-Include persons with sufficient breadth of expertise to assess the dual use potential of the range of relevant life sciences research conducted at a given research facility; - c.
+- developing risk mitigation plans, the ICDUR serves as the liaison (as necessary) between the institution and the relevant program officers at the USG funding agencies, or for non-USG funded research, between the institution and NIH (or the USG agency to which NIH refers the institution). - B. LSU Health-NO will establish and maintain a committee, Institutional Review Entity (IRE), to execute the requirements for review of agents designated in this policy and types of research conducted with these agents and where required develop a risk mitigation plan. - 1.
+The IRE will be composed of the current serving members of the IBC who/will: - a.
+Be sufficiently empowered by the institution to ensure it can execute the requirements of this policy; - Include persons with sufficient breadth of expertise to assess the dual use potential of the range of relevant life sciences research conducted at a given research facility; - c.
 Include persons with knowledge of relevant USG policies and understanding of risk assessment and risk management considerations, including biosafety and biosecurity.
 The IRE may also include, or have available as consultants, at least one person knowledgeable in the institution's commitments, policies, and standard operating procedures; - d.
 On a case by case basis, recuse any member of an IRE who is involved in the research project in question or has a direct financial interest, except to provide specific information requested by the review entity; and - e.
 Engage in an ongoing dialogue with the PI of the research in question when conducting a risk assessment and developing a risk mitigation plan. - 2.
 Maintain records of institutional DURC reviews and completed risk mitigation plans for the term of the research grant or contract plus three years after its completion, but no less than eight years, unless a shorter period is required by law or regulation. - 3.
 Provide education and training on DURC for individuals conducting life sciences research with one or more of the agents or toxins listed in this Policy, and maintain records of such education and training for the term of the research grant or contract plus three years after its completion.
 LSU Health-NO may also address dual use topics in existing courses on research ethics or the responsible conduct of research.
 LSU Health-NO may require additional record keeping and will designate an individual responsible for maintaining documentation.